Dipak9767/Sheru-LandingPage/README.md

 DESCRIPTION :

-- It is stand alone WebPage.
+- It is a stand alone WebPage.
 - It is responsive for all devices.

 TECHSTACK :